pattonsgirl/Spring2022-CEG3120/Projects/Project4/README.md

 Setup the following and add documentation or screenshots to your `README.md` file as specified.

-1. Create an `/etc/hosts` file on each system that correlates hostnames to private IPs.
+1. Create an `/etc/hosts` OR `.ssh/config` file on each system that correlates hostnames to private IPs.
-   Description of how file is configured
+   - Description of how file is configured
 2. Document how to SSH in between the systems utilizing their private IPs.
 3. **_HAProxy configuration & documentation requirements_**
-   - How to install package
+   - How to set up a HAProxy load balancer
-     - Yes, your template should preinstall the package.
-Write it again for your documentation
      - What file(s) where modified & their location
      - What configuration(s) were set (if any)
      - How to restart the service after a configuration change
      - Resources used (websites)
 4. **_Webserver 1 & 2 configuration & documentation requirements_**
-   - How to install package
+   - How set up a webserver
-     - Yes, your template should preinstall the package.
-Write it again for your documentation
-   - What file(s) where modified & their location
+     - What file(s) were modified & their location
      - What configuration(s) were set (if any)
+     - Where site content files were located (and why)
      - How to restart the service after a configuration change
      - Resources used (websites)
 5. From the browser, when connecting to the proxy server, take two screenshots.
    - one screenshot that shows content from "server 1"
    - one screenshot that shows content from "server 2"